-Yes.
-The vaccine will help protect you from more severe illness if you get COVID-19.
-If you do not get your vaccine until after your transplant, the chance of getting a good vaccine response after transplant is much lower.
-This is because you will be on anti-rejection drugs that lower your immune response.
+Yes!
+If you are not vaccinated and you get COVID-19, your risk of becoming very ill or dying is higher than the general public.
+If you do not get your vaccine until after your transplant, the chance of getting a beneficial vaccine response after transplant is much lower.
+This is because you will be on anti-rejection drugs that dampen and reduce your immune response.
 Like most other vaccines, the COVID-19 vaccine is much more effective if received before transplant.